revisionhiep-create/Prompt_SQL_DB/Readme.md

 **Note:** All changes are saved in memory immediately.
 Export to save to a file.

-**ChromeEdge Edition Users:** Auto-save is enabled by default (saves every 60 seconds).
+**ChromeEdge Edition Users:**
+- Auto-save is enabled by default (saves every 60 seconds).
 You can configure this in Settings (⚙️ button).
-Quick Save (⚡) button appears after first export.
+- Quick Save (⚡) button appears after first export.
+- **Auto-Open Setup:**
+  1. Grant directory permission via Settings (⚙️) → "Grant Directory Permission for Auto-Open"
+  2. Select the directory containing your `PromptDB.sqlite` file
+  3. The app will automatically open your database on startup within the same browser session
+  4. **After browser restart:** A permission banner will appear at the bottom of the page - click "🔓 Grant Permission" to re-grant access (folder location is remembered, no need to select again)

 ## ⌨️ Keyboard Shortcuts